 The three major areas of concern (skin, respiratory and cancer) are described in more detail below.

 All types of MWFs can cause skin irritation.
 If you had severe eczema as a child, there is a high risk that you will suffer dermatitis when exposed to MWFs.
 Exposure occurs when hands are dipped into the fluid, or when a person handles the parts, tools and equipment covered in fluid.
 Splashing is a concern if guarding is absent or inadequate.
-Clothing contaminated with MWF, poor housekeeping, and poor personal hygiene also contribute to skin exposure.
+Clothing contaminated with MWF, poor housekeeping, and poor personal hygiene also contributes to skin exposure.

 Irritant or allergic contact dermatitis is reported to occur from exposure to soluble, semisynthetic, and synthetic MWFs.
 Dermatitis can be caused by: